-Are you looking for a unique getaway this summer; a place that is removed from the fast-paced Seoul lifestyle?
+Are you looking for a unique getaway vacation in Korea this summer; a place that is removed from the fast-paced Seoul lifestyle?
 Check out these 5 hidden gems located outside Seoul for a trip full of relaxation, authentic Korean cuisine, sightseeing, and entertainment.

 What to See